-- A Life Safety or Change Process Shutdown alarm is activated. - Operator terminates operation by selecting Stop Chnge Proc from Process menu. - The Vacuum pump is not turned on. - NOTE: For any reason if Change Process operation is terminated before its completion Process Fill, Bulk>Process Fill and External Fill cannot be enabled.
-Successful completion of the Change Process operation is required to place ChemGuard[®] into any fill operation.
+- A Life Safety or Change Process Shutdown alarm is activated. - Operator terminates operation by selecting Stop Chnge Proc from Process menu. - The Vacuum pump is not turned on.

+NOTE: For any reason if Change Process operation is terminated before its completion Process Fill and Bulk>Process Fill cannot be enabled.
+Successful completion of the Change Process operation is required to place ChemGuard® into any fill operation.

-4.4.2 Detail Description of the Change Process Operation
+4.4.2.
+Detail Description of the Change Process Operation

 - 1. When selecting the main screen, "Password" window displays.
 Enter a valid password and select "OK". - 2.
 Select "Process" from the pull-down menu.
 If Bulk>Process fill operation is enabled, select STOP BULK->PROC to disable Bulk to Process fill operation. - 3.
-If External Refill option is available in the ChemGuard[®], select EXTERNAL FILL from the pull-down menu.
-If External Fill operation is enabled, select STOP EXT FILL to disable the External Fill operation.

-- 4. Select Process from the pull-down menu and select Start Chnge Proc to start the Change Process operation. - 5.
-The controller status box will change from white to blue and indicate, Chnge Proc. - 6.
-At any time, the operator can terminate the Change Process operation by selecting STOP Chage Proc from the Bulk Menu. - NOTE: If Process change operation is stopped before its completion Process Fill, Bulk>Process Fill and External Fill cannot be enabled.
-Successful completion of the Change Process operation is required to place ChemGuard[®] into any Fill operation. - 7.
-The Process change operation continues to run until either one of the following occurs - a) A Life Safety or Change Process Shutdown alarm is activated - b) Technician/Operator terminates the operation by selecting Stop Chnge Proc - 8.
-During the Change Process operation, the system first performs a LINE CLEAR function, pushing liquid chemical from the Process outlet pigtail back into the Process container. - 9.
-The Change Process operation then performs a series of Vacuum Cycle steps to ensure chemical/residue has been completely removed and dried from the Process inlet and outlet pigtails. - 10.
+Select Process from the pull-down menu and select Start Chnge Proc to start the Change Process operation. - 4.
+The controller status box will change from white to blue and indicate, Chnge Proc.

+5. At any time, the operator can terminate the Change Process operation by selecting STOP Change Proc from the Bulk Menu.

+NOTE: If Process change operation is stopped before its completion Process Fill and Bulk>Process Fill cannot be enabled.
+Successful completion of the Change Process operation is required to place ChemGuard® into any Fill operation.

+- 6. The Process change operation continues to run until either one of the following occurs - a) A Life Safety or Change Process Shutdown alarm is activated - b) Technician/Operator terminates the operation by selecting Stop Chnge Proc - 7.
+During the Change Process operation, the system first performs a LINE CLEAR function, pushing liquid chemical from the Process outlet pigtail back into the Process container. - 8.
+The Change Process operation then performs a series of Vacuum Cycle steps to ensure chemical/residue has been completely removed and dried from the Process inlet and outlet pigtails. - 9.
 A leak test, vacuum rate of rise test will be performed before the Process container is removed.
-This ensures all chemical/residue has been completely removed and dried from the Process inlet and outlet pigtails and to ensure there is no across the valve seat leak of either the valves on the Process container or ChemGuard[®] valves.
+This ensures all chemical/residue has been completely removed and dried from the Process inlet and outlet pigtails and to ensure there is no across the valve seat leak of either the valves on the Process container or ChemGuard® valves.